The Course of Empire (paintings): The Consummation of Empire

 The third painting, The Consummation of Empire, shifts the viewpoint to the opposite shore, approximately the site of the clearing in the first painting.
 Both sides of the river valley are now covered in colonnaded marble structures, whose steps run down into the water.
 The megalithic temple seems to have been transformed into a huge domed structure dominating the river-bank.
 The mouth of the river is guarded by two pharoi, and ships with lateen sails go out to the sea beyond.
 A joyous crowd gathers on the balconies and terraces as a scarlet-robed king or victorious general crosses a bridge connecting the two sides of the river in a triumphant procession.
-In the foreground, an elaborate fountain gushes.
+Guarding him are soldiers of various skin tones, a suggestion to the expanse this empire has seen.
+In the foreground, lower right, there is what seems to be a royal court.
+Amongst them, under the elaborate fountain, are two boys clad in red and green, with one sinking a toy boat, while another seemingly pleading with him.
+The adults nearby are inattentive of the discordant behavior, busy in their affairs.
+Further to the right, amongst the individuals fixed on the procession, a queenly woman sits atop a gilded throne.
 The look of the painting suggests the height of Ancient Rome.
 The decadence seen in every detail of this cityscape foreshadows the inevitable fall of this mighty civilization.